Gerald-GG/Gerald-GG/README.md

 - 📫 How to reach me **gicharugerald@gmail.com**

-- ⚡ Fun fact **Driving in the evening to watch the sunset, enjoy my coffee or soft-drink while at it.**
+- ⚡ Fun fact **Your brain is constantly eating itself.
+This process is called phagocytosis, where cells envelop and consume smaller cells or molecules to remove them from the system.
+Don’t worry!
+Phagocytosis isn't harmful, but helps preserve your grey matter**

 <h3 align="left">Connect with me:</h3>
 <p align="left">